xlladdins/xll24/README.md

 specifying the Excel function or macro to call.
 Arguments for function numbers are documented in [Excel4Macros](https://xlladdins.github.io/Excel4Macros/index.html).
-You can call it with any number of arguments that can be constructed by [`OPER`](oper.h) but you are responsible for freeing the memory they use.

 Function numbers for functions begin with `xlf` and for macros with `xlc`.
 Functions have no side effects.
 They return a value based only on their arguments.
-Macros only have side effects.
+Macros take no arguments and only have side effects.
 They can do anything a user can do and return 1 on success or 0 on failure.

 There are exceptions to this.
 The primary one is [`xlfRegister`](https://learn.microsoft.com/en-us/office/client-developer/excel/xlfregister-form-1).
 It has the side effect of registering a function or macro with Excel.
+There is no need to call `xlfRegister` directly.
 The [`AddIn`](addin.h) class is used to register functions and macros with Excel.

 ### Function